SOLAS-TTRPG/SOLAS/README.md

 To play, you'll need more than two people (one of whom is the Game Master), a way to take notes, and at least one standard six-sided die.
 Other materials are nice to have (like more d6s), but are certainly not needed.

+# Terms
+This guide uses certain words to describe different aspects of the game, which are defined below:
+- **Tile**: Typically a square or hexagon on a grid, consider this to be 3ft or 1m
+- **Trick**: Something that a character is able to do which isn't an aspect of their normal self.
+This works for lots of settings, from flashbangs to spells to traps

 # Primary Attributes
 Characters in the game have different categories to describe their areas of expertise.
 The number associated with each attribute is its relative effectiveness, 1 being the minimum possible, and 7 being the maximum possible.
 The categories are as follows: